whatyouhide/whatyouhide.github.io/content/posts/2022-01-25-testing-aws-in-elixir/index.md

       - "4566:4566"
 ```

-As you can see, the `SERVICES` environment variable is used to configure which services you want available.
+As you can see, Localstack uses the `SERVICES` environment variable configure which services to make available.
 In this case, we specified AWS S3 and AWS SQS.

 We can now spin up local infrastructure the same way we did before, with `docker compose up`.
 AWS S3 and AWS SQS are running locally, which is pretty cool.